-This is, without a doubt, the most essential essay you will ever read before starting a blog.
-The understanding of your blog niche will determine your future success, or the absence thereof may fail.
+This is, without a doubt, the most important essay you will ever read before starting a blog.
+Understanding your blog niche will determine your future success, or the absence thereof may fail.

-Many people began a blog and then abandoned it before they could get the fame they deserved.
+Many people began a blog and then abandoned it before getting the fame they deserved.